Bramwell (TV series): Series 4

 The fourth and final series included only two episodes and was dramatically different from the previous three series.
 Robert Bramwell and Alice Costigan make no appearance in the series, and their whereabouts are not mentioned.
 Sidney Bentley no longer appears but is replaced by another teenage porter, Tom.
 Tom appears in only one episode, before enlisting in the army.
 In the two episodes, Eleanor allows The Thrift to perform medical check-ups on soldiers, which leads to her meeting Major Quarrie.
 She and Marsham disagree about her decision and decide to end the engagement.
 Eleanor has an affair with Major Quarrie, despite their clearly different personalities and interests, resulting in a pregnancy.
 Eleanor makes plans to give the child up for adoption as Major Quarrie is not interested in marriage and will be going to fight in the Boer War in a fortnight.
 She becomes obsessed with locating the child of a patient at The Thrift and searches the slums.
 She ignores her responsibilities at The Thrift, alienates her friends and coworkers.
 Her behaviour forces the manager of The Thrift and Dr. Marsham to dismiss her.
 She is devastated.
 At the last minute, Major Quarrie leaves the military and proposes to Eleanor.
 She accepts his offer because she will be able to keep the child if she is married and because she loves him.
 Major Quarrie is also clearly besotted with Eleanor.
-The series ends at the church inside which the two will marry.
+The series ends at the church where the two will marry.